-We have a universal shelf registration statement (our "2021 Shelf") on file with the SEC which we filed on April 19, 2021 to replace our previous universal shelf registration statement that expired on April 20, 2021.
-Our 2021 Shelf allows us to issue an unlimited amount of equity and debt securities in connection with certain types of public offerings.
+We have a universal shelf registration statement (our "2024 Shelf") on file with the SEC which we filed on April 16, 2024 to replace our existing universal shelf registration statement that expired on April 19, 2024.
+Our 2024 Shelf allows us to issue an unlimited amount of equity and debt securities in connection with certain types of public offerings.
 However, the receptiveness of the capital markets to an offering of equity and/or debt securities cannot be assured and may be negatively impacted by, among other things, our long-term business prospects and other factors beyond our control, including market conditions.
-Our 2021 Shelf is set to expire in April 2024.
-We expect to file a replacement universal shelf registration statement before our 2021 Shelf expires.
+Our 2024 Shelf is set to expire in April 2027.